-At Collection Pot we have the joy of seeing the pots set up for hen parties every single day – and although it kind of makes us jealous we’re not out every weekend at these amazing get togethers, we can use our eye from fund raising pots to share some of the best ideas we’ve seen.
+At Collection Pot we have the joy of seeing the Pots set up for hen parties every single day – and although it kind of makes us jealous we’re not out every weekend at these amazing get togethers, it does mean we have heard of all the weird and wonderful out there.

 Let’s jump in.